Operator-induced structural variable selection for identifying materials genes: Simulation

-Figure \ref{fig:TP_binary} shows the number of TP of BART-G.SE for each of the five models in \eqref{eq:binary_sim}.
-BART-G.SE is able to identify the true binary descriptor 50/50 times in all five settings.
-Thus, BART-G.SE enjoys $(1,\mathcal{S}_0)$-OIS screening property when the descriptor space $\bm{X}$ consists of all binary transformations of primary features $\bm{X}_0$ under the simulation model \eqref{eq:binary_sim}.

-Figure \ref{fig:FP_binary} shows that BART-G.SE may also select some irrelevant descriptors but considerably fewer than observed in Section \ref{sec:unary}.
-In particular, when the true descriptor is $(\bm{x}_1 - \bm{x}_2)$, BART-G.SE correctly selects $(\bm{x}_1 - \bm{x}_2)$ but also falsely selects $|\bm{x}_1 - \bm{x}_2|$ 50/50 times.
-Unlike previous findings in Section \ref{sec:unary}, the reason for such behavior is not due to high correlation between $|\bm{x}_1 - \bm{x}_2|$ and $(\bm{x}_1 - \bm{x}_2)$.
+The right plot in Figure \ref{fig:TP_all} shows the number of TP for each of the six models in \eqref{eq:binary_sim}.
+BART-G.SE is able to identify the true binary descriptor 100/100 times in all six settings, similar to earlier observations in Section~\ref{sec:unary}.
+The right plot in Figure \ref{fig:FP_all} shows that BART-G.SE may also select some irrelevant descriptors but considerably fewer than in Section \ref{sec:unary}.
+In particular, when the true descriptor is $(\bm{x}_1 - \bm{x}_2)$, BART-G.SE correctly selects $(\bm{x}_1 - \bm{x}_2)$ but also selects $|\bm{x}_1 - \bm{x}_2|$ 100/100 times.
+Unlike in Section \ref{sec:unary}, the inclusion of $|\bm{x}_1 - \bm{x}_2|$ is not due to high correlation between $|\bm{x}_1 - \bm{x}_2|$ and $(\bm{x}_1 - \bm{x}_2)$.
 In fact, their empirical Pearson correlation is merely 0.07.
-We suspect that $|\bm{x}_1 - \bm{x}_2|$ was selected due to its trivial nonlinear association with $(\bm{x}_1 - \bm{x}_2)$.
+We suspect that $|\bm{x}_1 - \bm{x}_2|$ was selected due to its piecewise monotonicity in $(\bm{x}_1 - \bm{x}_2)$ that tends to be invariant to tree-based methods.
 Similarly, BART-G.SE selects both $(\bm{x}_1 - \bm{x}_2)$ and $|\bm{x}_1 - \bm{x}_2|$ with high probability when the true descriptor is $|\bm{x}_1 - \bm{x}_2|$.
-On the other hand, when the true descriptor is $(\bm{x}_1 + \bm{x}_2)$, $\bm{x}_1 \times \bm{x}_2$, or $\bm{x}_1/\bm{x}_2$, the FP rate of BART-G.SE is nearly identical to zero.
-We observe that the FP rate of BART-G.SE is systematically lower when the descriptor space is populated with binary transformations than with unary transformations.
-This aligns with our expectation since binary transformations do not induce high collinearity while unary transformations do.
+When the true descriptor is $(\bm{x}_1 + \bm{x}_2)$, $\bm{x}_1 \times \bm{x}_2$, $\bm{x}_1/\bm{x}_2$, or $\pi_1(\bm{x}_1, \bm{x}_2)$, the FP of BART-G.SE is nearly zero.
+This shows that BART-G.SE is not too conservative when high collinearity does not exist.

-Simulations in Section \ref{sec:unary} and Section \ref{sec:binary} show that BART-G.SE enjoys $(1,\mathcal{S}_0)$-OIS screening property under the respective simulation settings, strongly suggesting the full OIS screening property of iBART according to Proposition \ref{prop:OIS_screening}.
-In Section \ref{sec:simulation}, we carry out a more complex simulation in which we observe that iBART indeed continues to enjoy the OIS screening property.
+Our investigation using unary and binary descriptors suggests that the permutation threshold of BART-G.SE tends to satisfy the PAN criterion without being too conservative, making it a good candidate for PAN and OIS variable selection.
+We next use a more complex simulation to assess iBART in view of the PAN criterion and OIS selection accuracy.